 Our packing tape – plastic-free and fully compostable and biodegradable

 Bubble Wrap – we now offer bubble wrap which is from recyclable paper and is fully biodegradable/compostable.

 Packing Nuts – we currently re-use packaging, including nuts, that we receive when we place orders for glass bottles and jars.
 Some of these nuts are compostable (made of cornstarch) and some are not.
 The way to find out if they are is to run one under a tap, if it dissolves, then it’s compostable.
 If they are not the compostable ones, here’s a list of things you can do with them.

 All boxes and containers that we receive our ingredients in are repurposed into my local community.
-Those that live in Wilmslow will have seen my continuous messages on my local Facebook page offering out the boxes and containers out for re-use.
-Those moving house come and collect boxes, those with allotments and doing school projects collect the large containers.
+Those that live in Wilmslow will have seen my continuous messages on local Facebook pages offering out the boxes and containers out for re-use.
+Those moving house come and collect boxes, those with allotments and doing school projects collect the large plastic containers.

 Basically nothing is put in the bin.

 We are now a carbon neutral company.
 But what does that actually mean?